return42/sphkerneldoc/linux_src_doc/fs/splice_c.rst

 Description
 -----------

    This function loops over the pipe and calls \ ``actor``\  to do the actual moving of a single struct pipe_buffer to the desired destination.
 It returns when there's no more buffers left in the pipe or if the requested number of bytes (@sd->total_len) have been copied.
 It returns a positive number (one) if the pipe needs to be filled with more data, zero if the required number of bytes have been copied and -errno on error.

-This, together with splice_from_pipe_{begin,end,next}, may be used to implement the functionality of \__splice_from_pipe() when locking is required around copying the pipe buffers to the destination.
+   This, together with splice_from_pipe_{begin,end,next}, may be used to implement the functionality of \ :c:func:`__splice_from_pipe`\  when locking is required around copying the pipe buffers to the destination.

 .. _`splice_from_pipe_next`: